Esperanto holds its annual world

 Keep in mind that Esperanto is intended for world-wide use.
 It is a second language for everyone, simply constructed but with unlimited possibilities.
-It’s not a rival or replacement for any current languages, but a protector for their survival.
+It’s not a rival or replacement for any current languages, but a promoter of their survival.

 Vocabulary . . .
-English speakers will recognise a lot of Esperanto words, especially when written down.
-They will recognise even more if they studied at school a language like French or Spanish.
-They will recognise nearly everything if they also studied some German.
+English speakers will recognise a lot of Esperanto vocabulary, especially when written down.
+They will recognise even more if they studied a language like French or Spanish.
+They will recognise nearly everything in a dictionary if they also studied some German.

 But . . .

 Esperanto is designed as a global language.
 It has to work for more than just speakers of English, French, Spanish or German.
-Everyone needs to feel it is their language.
+Everyone needs to feel Esperanto is their language.

 So . . .

-Don’t worry.
 Most Esperanto speakers think only about the vocabulary side.
 They usually just take Esperanto’s word-building as a refreshing challenge, indeed as unexpected fun compared to English or French.
-And they certainly don’t need to know anything about how Turkish or Chinese works.
-With respect, that’s for Turks and Chinese and students of their languages.
+And they certainly don’t need to know anything about how Hungarian, Turkish or Chinese works.
+With respect, that’s for Hungarians, Turks, Chinese and students of these languages.

 There’s just one way to pronounce each letter, only one place to put the stress accent in a multi-syllable word, only one way each for making nouns, verbs, adjectives and adverbs.
-The same one letter / sound makes a plural.
+The one single letter / sound makes a plural.
 There’s one word for saying ‘you’, etc. Traditionally there are just sixteen rules.
 However in practice Esperanto speakers over the years have explored ever more fully the implications of these rules.
 Esperanto develops just like any other living language.
-Yet since earliest days there has been a single influential authority to advise on best practice.
+Yet since earliest days there has been the one influential authority to advise on best practice.